Step 8 — TRS Output Jack (ring-hot)

 Step 8 Instructions

 1. 8.1 — Identify the TRS jack terminals.
-A TRS (stereo) jack has three terminals: TIP (signal out), RING (+9V power in), and SLEEVE (ground).
-Verify which terminal is which before soldering — check with a multimeter and a TRS plug.
+A TRS (stereo) jack has three: TIP (passive signal, always live), RING (buffered out + phantom in), and SLEEVE (ground).
+Verify which is which with a multimeter and a TRS plug before soldering.

-4. 8.4 — Solder ground bus to SLEEVE.
+4. 8.4 — Solder the ground bus to SLEEVE.
 Run a wire from the ground bus to the SLEEVE terminal.
-This completes the ground path from the bass electronics through the cable braid to the amp.
+This is the return for both the passive tip path and the buffered ring path, and continues out through the cable braid.